burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 {T e; throw e;}
 ```
 * How memory for exception objects is allocated?
-> Unfortunately answer for it is pretty vague and it depends on the toolchain (see that [cppreference note](https://en.cppreference.com/w/cpp/error/current_exception)):
+> Unfortunately, the answer for it is pretty vague and it depends on the toolchain (see that [cppreference note](https://en.cppreference.com/w/cpp/error/current_exception)):
 *"On the implementations that follow Itanium C++ ABI (GCC, Clang, etc.), exceptions are allocated on the heap when thrown (except for bad_alloc in some cases), and this function creates the smart pointer referencing the previously allocated object,
 On MSVC, exceptions are allocated on the stack when thrown, and this function performs the heap allocation and copies the exception object."*
 * If a destructor called during stack unwinding exits via throwing an exception on its own then terminate is called (C++2003, 15.5.1).
 So, destructors should generally catch exceptions and not let them propagate out of the destructor.